Tooth Extractions

 When Should A Tooth Be Extracted?

 Pain symptoms are usually the main thing that compels patients to seek dental care.
 But how do you tell if a tooth extraction can be a viable option?
 Or how can you know if the pain you’re feeling will go away on its own?
-Or if their pain is something more serious requiring an extraction?
+Or if your tooth pain is something more serious?
 These questions can be difficult to answer without visiting a professional.

 Some definitive signs our Anaheim dentist will look for include:

-• Physical Damage: Teeth that have signs of physical trauma or decay.
-Severely broken and damaged teeth will require extracting.
+- Physical Damage: Teeth that have signs of physical trauma or decay.
+Severely broken and damaged teeth will require one.

-• Infection: Severe infections that aren’t treatable with a root canal.
-An extraction is warranted to prevent the further spread of the infection.
+- Infection: Severe infections that aren’t treatable with a root canal.
+This procedure is warranted to prevent the further spread of the infection.

 What Happens If I Don’t Pull Out My Tooth?